ScottPeterJohnson/kdbgen/README.md

 - Optional: `build/generated-sources/kotlin` with wherever your generated sources go
 - `<VERSION>` with the latest version of this repository

+### Multiplatform Kotlin
+To use this in a multiplatform Kotlin project (JS + JVM + Shared code), kdbgen should be a dependency of the JVM project, the `--primitiveOnly` flag should be enabled, the `--outputDirectory` should point to the shared project's generated sources, and `--dslDirectory` should be set to the JVM project's generated sources.

 ### Basic example

  Assume a basic users table with mandatory "uid", "email", and optional "name" fields.
 You can then do the following: